CognitiveScale/cortex-python/migration.md

 ```
 ## Usage of Cortex magics

-Usage of cortex magics (Can be used only when optional dependecy of builders is installed) :
+Usage of cortex magics (Can be used only when optional dependency of builders is installed) :

 ```
 > %reload_ext cortex_builders
 ```
 ## Deprecations

-InputMessage and OutputMessage classes have been deprecated.
-Instead use Message.
+1. InputMessage and OutputMessage classes have been deprecated.Instead use `Message`.

 ```
 > from cortex import Message
 ```

+2. ModelClient, ModelProcess and ModelRouter have been deprecated.
+Instead use the `experiment` API in client
+class to run experiments, save and retrieve your models.

+3. JobsClient has been deprecated.
+Instead use  `action` API in client class to save or retrieve actions.
+Also, you can use the `action` in builder class inside client class to build your actions.
+(Can be used only when optional dependency of builders is installed)